BZIvanov/Learning-AWS/services/IAM.md

 Main points in IAM are:

 - Users - usually physical person
-- Groups - admins, devops etc.
+- Groups - Could be admins, devops etc. Groups only contain users, not another groups.
+One user can be in more than 1 group
-- Roles - internal usage with AWS resources.
-Also collection of policies, for example ("SNS:CreateTopic", "SNS:Subscribe")
 - Policies - they define what each of the 3 above can do.
 Can be _Allow_ or _Deny_.
 An example policy below. _Sid_ stands for statement id.
+- Roles - internal usage with AWS resources.
+Also collection of policies, for example ("SNS:CreateTopic", "SNS:Subscribe").
+Roles are similar to policies, they define what services are allowed to do similarly like what users are allowed to do by policies.

 ```
 {